Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 The Enchanting Beauty of Santa Elena Canyon

 The canyon is the signature for most visitors.
 The dramatic gorge carved by the Rio Grande river’s sustained flow is a moderate, 1.7 mile, round-trip hike.
 Luckily, we found a parking spot for the truck and trailer as this lot fills quickly.
-It was a cold morning, so we left Sage in the trailer as no dogs were allowed on the trails in Big Bend.
+It was a chilly morning, so we left Sage in the trailer as no dogs were allowed on the trails in Big Bend.
 Following the trail crossing Terlingua Creek, we climbed the paved switchbacks.
 I was a little winded, but stopped to appreciate the scale and beauty of this natural wonder.
 The expansive views of these sheer canyon walls rising 1500 feet above you are mesmerizing.
 Continuing on the trail, we walked down a path leading towards a wild cane patch growing on the riverbank.
 Eventually the walls limit going any further.

 If you plan to walk the river water shoes or sandals would be good to have, otherwise you will have soaking wet hiking boots.
 A trekking stick would be ideal for the slippery rocks.
 The water is way too cold today so we forego the walk to the pebble sandbar.